The Bootleg Series Vol. 4: Bob Dylan Live 1966, The "Royal Albert Hall" Concert: History

 The early bootleg LPs attributed the recording to one of Dylan's tour-closing concerts at London's Royal Albert Hall that was also recorded, as was a show in Liverpool (May 14), supervised by Dylan producer Bob Johnston.
 However, Dylan's now-legendary confrontation with a heckler calling out "Judas" from the audience, clearly heard on the recording, was well documented as having occurred at Manchester's Free Trade Hall on May 17, 1966.
 After "Judas!", there is clapping, followed by more heckles.
 Dylan then says "I don't believe you", then after a pause, "You're a liar."
 Bob Dylan then said to his band, "play it fuckin' loud" as they begin "Like a Rolling Stone."
 At the end, the audience erupts into applause and Dylan says, "Thank you."

 After years of conflicting reports and speculation among Dylan discographers, the Manchester source was verified after the preliminary mix of a proposed Columbia edition was bootlegged in 1995 as Guitars Kissing & The Contemporary Fix.
-Dylan rejected that edition; three years later, he authorized a markedly different version for his second "Bootleg Series" release, though is labeled as the fourth volume.
+Dylan rejected that edition; three years later, he authorized a markedly different version for his second "Bootleg Series" release, though it is the fourth volume.
 One song recorded at Dylan's real Royal Albert Hall concert had been previously released: his May 26, 1966, performance of "Visions of Johanna" on the Box set Biograph.
 Excerpts from other 1966 UK performances are included in Martin Scorsese's 2005 television documentary No Direction Home.
 Film footage of the "Judas" incident was discovered and used at the end of the documentary.

 The inside leaflet reveals useful information about the conditions of how the concert was recorded and transferred to disc and it confirms that the version of "It's All Over Now, Baby Blue", previously released on the Box set Biograph, duly comes from this concert.

 On July 29, 1966, two months after finishing his spring tour, Dylan suffered a motorcycle accident.
 As a result of his long recuperation, Dylan had to cancel the remaining shows he had scheduled for 1966.
 However, he would continue to collaborate with the Hawks, and over the next year or so, they would produce some of their most celebrated recordings, many of which were eventually released on The Basement Tapes.
 Dylan would not embark on another tour until 1974.